-Intended outcome Success criteria

-For all staff to be aware of the expected progress for all PP children, and to ensure at least expected progress in RWM for all prior attainment groups, with some making accelerated progress.
+Intended outcome Success criteria For all staff to be aware of the expected progress for all PP children, and to ensure at least expected progress in RWM for all prior attainment groups, with some making accelerated progress.
 Staff will have a clear understanding of who the disadvantaged children are in their class, and plan, teach and support to ensure they make at least expected progress from their starting points.
 For all interventions, academic and pastoral, to have clear success outcomes that are measurable and that enable children to focus, engage in learning and demonstrate good progress from starting points.
 All interventions will show positive outcomes in terms of progress made that is continued when interventions stop.
 To improve levels of Speech and Language in EY and beyond, and to support parents in helping to develop these skills with their children at home.
-To work with Pre-School to help improve school readiness.
-An agreed statement about what school ready means, and a greater % arriving in Nursery/Reception with these skills.
+To work with Pre-School, Startwell and the Brinnington EY LA Group to help improve school readiness.
+(This is also linking in with a pilot project with Nesta, around family EY support to support better outcomes for children and families in Brinnington) An agreed statement about what school ready means, and a greater % arriving in Nursery/Reception with these skills.
 A higher % of disadvantaged children to be meeting expectations in reading/speaking and listening at the end of EYFS.
 Interventions will have continued in KS1/2 when needed, and progress shown for all pupils.
 For our disadvantaged children to have improved attendance.
 Attendance to be equal to, or higher than the non-disadvantaged group.
 Target of 95%.
-To work with parents to help them support their child's learning at home with greater confidence.
-Greater % of children who are heard to read at home regularly.
+To work with parents to help them support their child's learning at home with greater Greater % of children who are heard to read at home regularly. confidence.
 More parents confident to work with their child at home to support learning in the classroom.
+Parents engage in the home learning platforms that are used eg. Learning with Parents.